Skip to main content

 Project-level configuration

 When you run versori projects sync, a .versori file is created in the target directory containing the project ID and context name.
-This allows subsequent commands like save and deploy to infer the project automatically when run from that directory.
-If the context int he file doesn’t match the active context the CLI will exit with an error.
+Subsequent commands that accept --project infer the project automatically when run from that directory, so flags like save, deploy, logs, and proxy can be invoked without re-typing the project ID.

 Global flags